 - Tree sap: It’s easy to think about when you’ve discovered the transparent sticky blotches of tree sap.
 They seem like magnets for other dirt, dust, and grime particles.
 But more importantly, many trees can drop tiny mist-like droplets on your car’s paint — the kind of sap you can’t see unless you look very closely.
 Again, in the hot sun, this tree sap will bake into the pores of the paint surface and can leave stains.
 That is why it is essential.

 - Salty air moisture: salt in the air wouldn’t do much for that ‘mirror-like’ sheen you expect from your paint.
 “Especially when the sun’s out and with that ‘terrific ocean breeze’ combined with salt in the air.

-- Other Animals Apart from birds: If you have a dog, a cat, a goat or free roaming poultry(as is the case with some local African communities like Nigeria
+- Other Animals Apart from birds: If you have a dog, a cat, a goat, or free-roaming poultry(as is the case with some local African communities like Nigeria

 - Insects & Bugs: Bugs might be tiny but can do actual damage to the paint on your car.
-Insects are surprisingly acidic, and if they are not properly cleaned off the surface of your car, they can actually etch into the paint.
+Insects are surprisingly acidic, and if they are not properly cleaned off the surface of your car, they can etch into the paint.

-- Your Kids: Do not write anything on your car, warn your kids about this as well.
+- Your Kids: Do not write anything on your car; warn your kids about this too.
 We’ve all used our fingers to write a funny message or draw a goofy doodle onto a dirty car (or two) before.
 Little did we know that these innocent acts of jest, though oddly satisfying, can ruin the paint on a car.
 Dragging your fingers across the paint acts like sandpaper, grinding the dirt and debris into the paint and leaving wiry markings that will last long after the dirt is gone.